adamws/kicad-kbplacer/README.md

 <!-- TOC --><a name="features"></a>
 ## Features

-- [x] Automatic keys and diodes placement
+- Automatic keys and diodes placement
-- [x] Key rotation support
+- Track routing and track template replication
-- [x] Basic track routing
+- Support for KLE, [VIA](https://www.caniusevia.com/docs/layouts) and [ergogen](https://github.com/ergogen/ergogen) inputs
-- [x] User selectable diode position in relation to key position
+- User selectable diode position in relation to key position
-- [x] Configurable additional elements placement
+- Configurable additional elements placement
-- [x] Board outline generation
+- Board outline generation

 > [!WARNING]
 > Ergogen support is new experimental feature and it has not been tested extensively